seletskiy/murmur/README.md

 Description
 ======

 Calculates MurmurHash for specified file.
-Should be faster, then utils like `shasum` and `md5sum`.
+Should be faster, than utils like `shasum` and `md5sum`.

 See http://en.wikipedia.org/wiki/MurmurHash.